 - 17 staff from Transcontinental Printing‘s local office joined us at this activity to give back to the community and environment.
 Transcontinental Printing (TC) has generously donated to our charity, Green Teams of Canada, and the volunteer hours contributed by their staff at this activity will be translated into another donation through their $ for Doers program.
 Thank you so much TC for investing in our work!

 - Thank you to the following TC staff and their families and friends for their time and hard work: Alice, Chris, Daniela, Hillary, Keith, Marcel, Maria, Marty, Michael, Patrick, Romil, Theresa, Trinh, Yuliya, Yui, Kedicia, and Eva!

-- This activity was featured in the Maple Ridge News!
-CLICK HERE to read the article published on October 14, 2022.
+- This activity was featured in the Maple Ridge News TWICE!

 - The Alouette River Management Society made this activity possible by partnering with us!